dennisallard/rms0-mssql-express/README.md

     .env

-Copy file .env-SAMPLE to .env and edit .env to set the SQL_PASSWORD (I indicated the password offlline from here).
+Copy file .env-SAMPLE to .env and edit .env to set the SQL_PASSWORD to RMS0foobar.

 Run the express app via: